- You are here:

 Best Time for Bird Watching

 Arabuko Sokoke is a bird-watcher’s paradise throughout the year.
-A lot of the more unusual forest species are resident, and can be spotted at any time.
-The migratory birds are added to the mix from November to April.
-November and April are peak months for the short and long rains – heavy rain can interfere with bird-watching activities.
+A lot of the more unusual forest species are resident and can be spotted at any time.
+Migratory birds are added to the mix from November to April.
+Heavy rain, which is most likely in November (the peak of the short rains) or April and May (the long rains), can interfere with bird-watching activities.

 Want To Visit Arabuko Sokoke FR?